A strong consistent online brand presence is imperative to attracting and retaining your client base and maybe their first touchpoint with your brand.

 Your brand is what will differentiate you from your competitors.
 Customers may be drawn to your company because of the way you present yourself, the language you use, the beliefs and values you stand for.
 Creating a strong online presence for your brand is, therefore, a key part of how you will stand out from the crowd.
 Social Media allows you to show some personality, and its the place where your customers can explore and learn everything about your business and brand.

 Your future customers are more brand-savvy than ever before.
 They’ll research their options and guess what?
 They do it online.
 If you don’t have a strong online presence, then immediately, you come across as less credible and your potential customers are much more likely to look elsewhere.

 Your customers are online and chances are, they talk about you!
 This can impact your business positively or negatively, depending on what they’re saying of course, but if you’re not involved in that conversation you’re powerless to maximise the opportunity – or to implement some damage control.

-6 Cost efficient marketing
+6 Cost-efficient marketing

 Social media is an incredible tool for any business.
-But did you know that email marketing is even more so when it comes to return on investment?
+But did you know that email marketing is even more so when it comes to returning on investment?
 Email marketing sees an average ROI of $44 for every $1 – 3 times that of social media.